raleel/mythras-srd/0006_Vehicles.md

 Every time a vehicle suffers damage that penetrates its hull, there is a chance that a vital System has been affected.
 Depending on which system has been hit, the effects of System damage can be catastrophic.

 The damage a System can sustain is based purely on the vehicle's size.
 This is modelled by the number of times it is hit, rather than the actual amount of damage.
 A single hit on a Small vehicle will instantly destroy that system.
 It takes two hits to demolish a Medium sized vehicle's subsystem, three for a Large vehicle, and so on.
-See the table on page XX.
+See the [System Damage Table](https://srd.mythras.net/#/0006_Vehicles?id=system-damage-table) below.

 Systems that are damaged, but not yet destroyed, suffer a loss in functionality.
 This is equal to the proportion of current hits to its total capability.
 Thus, an Enormous vehicle hit twice in the Drive would lose 40% of its power (2 hits out of a maximum of 5) and would reduce its Speed rating accordingly.
 For instance, a Land Ironclad with a Speed of Slow would be reduced to Ponderous.
 The specific effect depends on what the subsystem controls.
-See the tables on pages XX and XX.
+For more detail, see the tables in the [Damage](https://srd.mythras.net/#/0006_Vehicles?id=damage) section below.

 ## Traits